paiqo/Databricks-VSCode/README.md

 The DBFS Browser allows you to browse the whole Databricks File System including mountpoints!
 You can also download files, view or modify them locally and upload them again.
 For viewing files I highly recommend installing the extension [Data Preview](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.vscode-data-preview) as it supports most formats communly used with Databricks.
 Clicking a file will download it to yout TEMP folder and open it in VS Code.
 If you download it explicitly using the icon next to the item, you will be asked where to save it locally.

+**NOTE: The DBFS Browser also supports browsing of mount points if they were configured with a static authentication (e.g. an Azure Service Principal)!**

 # Secrets Browser
 ![Secret Browser](https://github.com/paiqo/Databricks-VSCode/blob/master/images/SecretBrowser.jpg?raw=true "Secret Browser")

 Another tool to help you working with Databricks locally is the Secrets Browser.
 It allows you to browse, create, update and delete your secret scopes and secrets.
+This can come in handy if you want to quickly add a new secret as this is otherwise only supported using the plain REST API (or a CLI)!